tobilg/facebook-events-by-location/README.md

 # Search Facebook events by location (as a service)
 A Express.js-based webservice to get public Facebook events by location and distances, as well as search terms.
 It can be used as a starting point for an location-based app for example.

+## Current FB issues
+**This package is currently no longer usable, because FB changed the way one can access the event data.
+It seems that access to the Events API is no longer granted, see the lengthy discussion at [facebook-events-by-location-core/#29](https://github.com/tobilg/facebook-events-by-location-core/issues/29).**

 ## Motivation
 As Facebook has discontinued the FQL query API for all apps created after 2014-04-30, it has gotten much more complicated to search for public Facebook events by location and distances.
 This is the reason why this project was created.